AWS Database Blog

 You can consider using Amazon Simple Storage Service (Amazon S3) as storage for backups.
 Amazon S3 provides highly durable object storage and supports built-in replication capabilities in and across Regions.
 With the tiered storage option, Amazon S3 also provides cost-effective storage for infrequently accessed data such as backups.
 We also recommend setting up a gateway VPC endpoint for Amazon S3.
 A VPC endpoint enables private connections between your VPC and supported AWS services and VPC endpoint services powered by AWS PrivateLink.

-Another backup storage option for SQL server is Amazon FSx for Windows File Server.
-FSx for Windows File Server provides fully managed Microsoft Windows file servers, backed by a fully native Windows file system.
+Another backup storage option for SQL server is Amazon FSx.
+FSx for Windows File Server and FSx for NetApp ONTAP provides fully managed SMB file servers for storing backup files.
 In the event of a hardware or operating system error, if your data is on a local drive on that inaccessible SQL Server, it takes much longer to perform a restore.
 Instead, if the backups are on a network share, you can immediately start restoring those backups onto another server.

 If you use AWS as a DR site, you can consider using AWS Storage Gateway as your backup storage on your data center to transmit backup files to an S3 bucket on AWS.